 Day 4: Anchorage

-Anchorage is Alaska's largest city, and your gateway to the wilderness and mountains of Denali, Kenai, Talkeetna, and Chugach.
-While Anchorage is no New York City, a day is worth spending there to explore the top things to do in Anchorage.
+Anchorage is Alaska's largest city and your gateway to the wilderness and mountains of Denali, Kenai, Talkeetna, and Chugach.
+While Anchorage is no New York City, a day is worth exploring the top things to do in Anchorage.
+So when you plan your 7 day trip to Alaska, exploring Anchorage can definitely be part of that itinerary.
+More Anchorage top attractions here.

 Make sure to visit the Anchorage Native Heritage Center.
-Not only the center provides excellent information and display about the different Alaska Native traditions and language, but you might also catch one of the performances.
-Games, dances, music - a great way to learn more about Alaska heritage.
-We spent a couple of hours here, longer than we initially planned thanks to their interesting exhibits and performances.
-You can buy food, tasting some local meals.
+Not only does the center provides excellent information and display about the different Alaska Native traditions and language, but you might also catch one of the performances.
+Games, dances, and music - are a great way to learn more about Alaska heritage.
+We spent a couple of hours here, longer than we initially planned, thanks to their interesting exhibits and performances.
+You can buy food, and taste some local meals.

-Another Anchorage things to do worth checking is the Anchorage Museum, the largest museum in the state.
-There you can learn about the history of Alaska but also admire local art and craft.
+One of the Anchorage things to do worth checking is the Anchorage Museum, the largest museum in the state.
+There you can learn about the history of Alaska and also admire local art and craft.

-If you want to pack on Alaska homemade products, Anchorage is also an excellent place for shopping on traditional Alaska Native art or local treats such as salmon jerky.
+If you want to pack on Alaska homemade products, Anchorage is also an excellent place for shopping for traditional Alaska Native art or local treats such as salmon jerky.
 We packed a few samples of that tasty jerky, which made for great snacks while we were on the road!
 Jams of local berries are a must-try!
-Salmonberries, lingonberries, cloudberries anyone?
+Salmonberries, lingonberries, cloudberries, anyone?

 - Anchorage City Tour with Alaska Native Heritage Center